 Freeports are special areas within the UK's borders where different economic regulations apply, including important tax breaks.
 Freeports in England are centred around one or more ports (air, rail or sea), but can extend up to 45km beyond the port(s).
-In England they are:
+In England there are eight Freeports and two each in Scotland and Wales.